 Designing Security Futures - Framing European Security through Human-Centred Innovation

-Now the project is coming to and end and we are very pleased that CCI´s final Conference Designing Security Futures will take place on Wednesday 24 and Thursday 25 November 2021 at Le Bouche à Oreille, in the heart of Brussels, and online.
+Now the project is coming to and end and we are very pleased that CCI´s final Conference Designing Security Futures took place on 24 and 25 November 2021 at Le Bouche à Oreille, in the heart of Brussels, and online.

-Check the programme and more information at: https://www.cuttingcrimeimpact.eu/news-events/events/cci-conference/
+Find the programme and more information on CCI´s Website.

 DAY 1 | Designing Security Futures - Framing European Security through Human-Centred Innovation